gumyr/build123d/docs/introductory_examples.rst

 * **Algebra mode**

-    The :class:`~operations_part.sweep` method takes any faces and sweeps them through the provided path (in this case the path is taken from the pending edges from ``ex14_ln``).
+    The :meth:`~operations_part.sweep` method takes any faces and sweeps them through the provided path (in this case the path is taken from the pending edges from ``ex14_ln``).

     .. literalinclude:: general_examples_algebra.py